 A. If you currently have a degree which was obtained at a campus based university in the country you are from, then attesting your certificates will not be a problem, although we do suggest that you use an 'apostille service' in your country to complete the process, as it is easy to make an error and have it rejected by your government.

-Unfortunately, at this time, it is simply not possible to have our certification attested (notarization is not a problem).
-We are a ‘cloud based’ university, not a ‘campus based’ university.
-In most countries, government attesting of certificates is reserved for universities that have a campus and are based there.
-This is primarily a monetary issue and largely due to the taxation each government receives from their campus based universities, and the interest they make by providing student loans.
+Unfortunately, at this time, it is not always possible to have our certification attested in certain countries (notarization is not a problem).
+We are a ‘cloud based’ university (similar to 'The Open University') and not a ‘campus based’ university.
+In most countries, government attesting of certification is reserved only for universities that have a campus and are based inside the country.
+This is primarily a monetary issue, and largely due to the taxation each government receives from their campus based universities, and the interest they make by providing student loans!

 Our certification is also ideal for teaching students online, in any country.
 With teaching online, you are not required to have documents notarized or attested, as you are not applying for a work visa.
 You will find a large selection of schools around the world, looking for online teachers, on our ‘Teaching Online’ page.